-In fiscal year 2019, unrestricted net position had an increase of \$301 thousand or 10.1% primarily due to investment income and unrestricted gifts that exceeded the expenses for fundraising events, program services, and transfers to the College.
-In fiscal year 2018, unrestricted net position had a decrease of \$437 thousand or 12.8% primarily due to investment income and unrestricted gifts, offset by expenses for fundraising events and program services as well as transfers to the College.
+In fiscal year 2020, unrestricted net position had an increase of \$1.5 million or 44.2% primarily due to investment income and unrestricted gifts that exceeded the expenses for fundraising events, program services, and transfers to the College.
+In fiscal year 2019, unrestricted net position had an increase of \$301 thousand or 10.1% primarily due to investment income and unrestricted gifts that exceeded the expenses for fundraising events, program services, program services, and transfers to the College.
+In fiscal year 2019, unrestricted gifts that exceeded the expenses for fundraising events, program services, and transfers to the College.